 The West Bank is a territory held under belligerent occupation.
-As such, it is subject to the provisions of international humanitarian law pertaining to occupation - first and foremost the Hague Regulations of 1907 (hereinafter: "the Hague Regulations") and the
+As such, it is subject to the provisions of international humanitarian law pertaining to occupation - first and foremost the Hague Regulations of 1907 (hereinafter: the Hague Regulations) and the

-Fourth Geneva Convention of 1949 relative to the Protection of Civilian Persons in Time of War (hereinafter: "the Fourth Geneva Convention").2 Israel's position concerning the application of the laws of occupation to the Occupied Palestinian Territories is that it is subject to Section III of the Hague Regulations which represents customary law.
-But Israel asserts that it is not similarly subject to the Fourth Geneva Convention concerning the protection of civilians in times of war or occupation.3 This is due to the fact that the Convention does not constitute customary international law and because the condition established in Article 2(2) of the Geneva Convention - that the occupied area is "the territory of a High Contracting Party"4 - does not apply.
-However, Israel declared that it pledges ex gratia to implement the humanitarian provisions of the Convention in the territories.5 Over the years, the Israeli High Court of Justice refrained from determining the question of the application of the Geneva Convention to the occupied territories, yet routinely applied the provisions of the Convention to them and reviewed the legality of the army's actions in accordance with these provisions.6 The international community and the
+Fourth Geneva Convention of 1949 relative to the Protection of Civilian Persons in Time of War (hereinafter: the Fourth Geneva Convention).2

+According to Israel's position concerning the application of the laws of occupation to the Occupied Palestinian Territories, it is subject to Section III of the Hague Regulations, which represents customary law,3 but it is not similarly subject to the Fourth Geneva Convention concerning the protection of civilians in times of war or occupation.4 This is due to the fact that the Convention does not constitute customary international law and because the condition established in Article 2(2) of the Geneva Convention - that the occupied area is "the territory of a High Contracting Party"5 - does not apply.
+However, Israel declared that it pledges ex gratia to implement the humanitarian provisions of the Convention in the territories.6 Over the years, the Israeli High Court of Justice refrained from determining the question of the application of the Geneva Convention to the occupied territories, yet routinely applied the provisions of the Convention to them and reviewed the legality of the army's actions in

-[.]
-Annex to the Hague Convention (IV): Regulations Concerning the Laws and Customs of War on Land (1907); and The Geneva Convention (IV) relative to the Protection of Civilian Persons in Time of War (1949).
+^{2.} Annex to the Hague Convention (IV): Regulations Concerning the Laws and Customs of War on Land (1907); and The Geneva Convention (IV) relative to the Protection of Civilian Persons in Time of War (1949).